 You’ve heard that adding game elements to your online courses can increase student engagement, but how do you do it right?

-In this article, we’ll explore what gamification strategy works and some examples of gamification platforms that do it right.
+In this article, we’ll share the definition of gamification, how to implement this strategy, the impact of gamification, and some examples of platforms that do this right.

 What is Gamified Learning?

-Gamified learning is the use of game elements in non-game contexts to engage learners and motivate them to achieve their goals.
-Game elements can include badges, points, leaderboards, progress bars, and other digital rewards.
+The concept of gamification is the use of adding game design elements in non-game learning activities to engage and motivate students to smash through their learning outcomes.
+Game components can include everything from difficulty levels and badges to points, leaderboards, progress bars, and other digital rewards.

 There are many different ways to gamify your courses, but the key is to make sure that the game elements you use are aligned with your learning objectives.